elahe-dastan/shovel/README.md

 solutions, I can find the median `df['confirmed_date'].astype('datetime64[ns]').quantile(.5)` and then use SimpleImputer with constant strategy or I can convert the column to timestamp before passing it to SimpleImputer, the second approach is easier.

+5. visualize data<b/>
+First, I want to plot the histogram of some columns, I think the birth year and infected by columns are the most appropriate and plotting the histogram of the other columns don't give us any information (for example id column :joy:)